 We have some ideas that may help.
-Check out our rainy day date ideas below, or just splash around in some puddles doing your best Gene Kelly impression.
+You can just splash around in some puddles doing your best Gene Kelly impression all day or you can check out our rainy day date ideas below.

-Pull out the glue and cardboard paper for some messy quality time, DIY style.
+Pull out the glue and cardboard paper for some messy quality time.
 You don’t need to leave the house to make this date happen, though we do recommend protecting your floor and furniture from whatever creative explosion occurs as you work.
-Make your craft an impromptu gift for the ultimate aww factor.
+Make your craft an impromptu gift for the ultimate "aww" factor.
+If crafts aren't your thing, turn your date into a chance to tackle a home improvement project you've been looking forward to.

-Before Netflix and chill, there was binge culture—and for your next rainy day date, it's time to yet again indulge.
-Have you seen the newest Netflix Original or the latest from the Great British Baking Show?
+Before Netflix and chill, there was binge culture—and for your next rainy day date, it is time to yet again indulge.
+Have you seen the new Dogs series or the latest from the Great British Baking Show?
 Or maybe you’d like to spend your time with something cerebral, like a true crime series.
 Just be sure what you select will be fun for the both of you.

 Going to a bar does not have to be limited to singles looking for a good time.
 Find a place with darts or pool tables or shuffleboard, and have yourselves a game night.
 Many bars even carry board games; if the box requires three or more people, you can even make a double date out of it.

-Going on a bowling date has many advantages: there aren’t that many rules, you can snuggle up between throws for your desired level of PDA, and it's one of few Olympic sports where you can drink as you play.
-Also, it happens to be the ultimate first-date idea, if you ask us.
+Going on a bowling date has many advantages: there aren’t that many rules, you can snuggle up between throws for your desired level of PDA, and it is one of few Olympic sports where you can drink as you play.
+Also, it happens completely indoors, making this game dry… from the rain at least.

 Not sure how to alleviate your boredom since the rain has trapped you inside?
 YouTube is the answer.
-You and your partner can look up a how-to video and then clear the furniture to make room for your dancefloor.
-By the end of the night, you could be salsa/ballroom/flamenco experts, and dancing might even bring you closer.
+You and your partner can look up a how-to video and then clear the furniture to make room for your dance floor.
+By the end of the night, you could be salsa/ballroom/flamenco experts.

 If it’s just a light drizzle, a scenic drive may actually highlight some of your city’s hidden beauty.
 With the absence of both pedestrians and cars, nature can seem more prominent, and you may notice more about your neighborhood than ever before.
 You may also learn more about your partner through nice conversation during the ride.